opensci/blog.opensci.info/_posts/2014-09-29-PLoS-ALM-Charts-Google-Fusion-Tables.md

 # Fusion Tables API #

-The query options from the web interface also be used through an API.
+The query options from the web interface can also be used through an [API][gftapi].
 The syntax is similar to an SQL query.

 To see the top 10 CrossRef cited papers from 2013:
 {% highlight sql %}